Imagery Intelligence

 Data Scientist

-Cognitive skills your 1N050 training built — and where they transfer.
+Cognitive skills your 1N050 training built — and where they transfer in civilian work.

 Pattern Recognition